 From having broken a few bones etc. and worked in healthcare, I’ve come to appreciate rehabilitation.
 It’s not glamorous or exciting, not the stuff of ER or Scrubs, but rather slow and endlessly challenging, often tricky one step forward two steps back kind of work.
 Nevertheless, facilitating positive change in your life or someone else’s is a magical thing to do.

 I remember nursing a young woman through an acute psychotic episode.
-She’d regressed to an angry, animalistic state, able to scream but not speak, ripping off her clothes, smearing shit on the walls of her room.
+She’d regressed to an angry, animalistic state, able to shout but not speak, ripping off her clothes, smearing shit on the walls of her room.
 A few months later I didn’t recognise her when she asked me for directions in the hospital corridor.
-Her makeup and summer dress were an obvious sign of recovery, but more importantly she was able to interact.
+Her makeup and summer dress were an obvious sign of recovery, but more importantly she was able to interact again.
 Surviving traumatic times can not only be life changing and deliver unimagined opportunities, it can also foster relationships and community.

-It’s an ill wind that blows no good, and though Debenhams has gone, whatever comes next can only offer better coffee.
+It’s an ill wind that blows no good, and though Debenhams has gone, whatever comes next can only serve better coffee.
 Now most in the UK are vaccinated, maintaining a social distance, packing face masks and sanitiser, let’s find a vision for the future and crack on with rebuilding and transforming.